-There are a lot of great ‘getting started’ tips for macro photography that you can find in a simple Google search: “use a tripod”, “stop down your aperture”, “shoot in bright light to maintain a low ISO setting”, the list goes on.
-With all types of photography come less-than-perfect scenarios where you must think quickly and creatively to achieve expected results.
-Whether you are just discovering the acute world of macro photography or have faced its challenges and need some convincing to try again, we have put together a list of hacks that you may not find in the generalist guides.
+There are a lot of great “getting started” tips for macro photography that you can find in a simple Google search, which included a lot of basic things like “use a tripod”, “stop down your aperture” and “shoot in bright light to maintain a low ISO setting”.
+But with all types of photography you get less-than-perfect scenarios where you must think quickly and creatively to achieve expected results.
+Those basics tips aren’t very helpful for that.
+So whether you are just discovering macro photography or have faced its challenges and need some convincing to try again, I have put together a list of hacks that you may not find in those generalist guides.

 When should you use a macro-specific lens?
 Most are not only for photographing bugs and flowers (although this is a popular way to explore this lens type).
 Macro lenses are also great for portraits, wedding details, product shots, food blogs, and, yes, even landscapes!

 Macro lenses can also be used in abstract photography for their ability to isolate a subject.
 Why is this good for you?
 It puts the power in your hands to create works of art from the seemingly mundane.

 It’s true that you really should use a tripod to stabilize your macro setup.
 A lot of macro lenses have some heft to them and that extreme magnification and sliver of depth of field will show every little movement and mess up your shot.

 Alternative Hack: Cheat with Faster Shutter Speed